 Sponsored by ON Semiconductor

-Tell me a bit about your current role.
-What are your priorities, and what about it excites you most?
+Tell us a bit about your job.
+What are your priorities at work?

 What’s the most memorable piece of career advice you’ve received?